EdwinWenink/archive_fever/content/posts/37-deepfakes.md

 than a more limited legalistic story), issues around deepfakes can join the ranks of complicated ongoing debates about ethical responsibility in accidents with self-driving cars, or killer drones.
-The unresolved paradox is that due to the flexibility of AI unforeseen negative consequences may occur, whereas at the same time, *this flexibility is programmed and exactly the main innovation of state-of-the-art AIs*.
+The unresolved paradox is that unforeseen negative consequences may occur due to the learning capacity of AI, whereas at the same time, *this flexibility is intended and exactly the main innovation of state-of-the-art AIs*.
 And yet, we can reasonably ask of developers to foresee certain undesirable applications of their technologies.
 From the viewpoint of technological mediation both the stances of Philip Wang and of the OpenAI foundation